samitmohann/samitmohann/README.md

 I'm a freshman CS undergrad, interested in algorithms

-Currently Learning C++ and DS/Algo
+Currently learning C++ and DS/Algo